 Piping hot Chole Bhature with some chilled yogurt or raita on the side would make your mornings more enjoyable.

-Make this chole bhature when you have guests at home, or for a party, celebration, festival, holiday, or even for a lazy weekend breakfast to enjoy with your loved ones and see the joy on their faces.
+Make this chole bhature recipe when you have guests at home, or for a party, celebration, festival, holiday, or even for a lazy weekend breakfast to enjoy with your loved ones and see the joy on their faces.

 Mom’s Chole Bhature equals Pure Bliss

-I am a huge fan of my Mom’s Chole Bhature.
-Frankly it is the solution for every problem.
-Every time I miss Mom, I just start craving for Chole Bhature.
-Her recipe makes the best crispy, fluffy yet feather soft bhaturas, and flavourful chole cooked in aromatic spicy sauce.
+For me, eating Chole Bhature is the perfect way to start the morning on a good note.
+I am a huge fan of my mom’s Chole Bhature.
+Frankly, it is the solution to every problem.
+Every time I miss Mom, I start craving Chole Bhature.

 Related: Crispy Fried Chana Masala - Crunchy Crispy Chickpeas

-What is Chole Bhature?
+What is Chole Bhature

 Chole Bhature is one of the most irresistible and flavorful dishes from Punjabi Cuisine.
 This spicy and delicious dish is one of the most eaten breakfast/snacks in the Northern part of India.
 Chana Bhatura can be served as a breakfast as well as lunch or dinner.
-This is one of such dishes which you can find almost everywhere in India.

 Be it a restaurant, street shops, or roadside eateries, ‘Dhaba’, chola bhatura would be there.‘Chole Bhature’ is a hindi phrase, and in that Chole aka Chana is a spicy and tangy chickpea curry.
-Every single place has a different flavour, taste, texture and consistency of chola bhatura.
+Every single place has a different flavor, taste, texture and consistency of chola bhatura.

 In this dish, the puffed up crispy fried unleavened breads are called bhature/bhatura.
 I am so much in love with this fried food called Chole Bhature.
 The combination of ‘Chickpea Curry’ and ‘Fried Flatbreads’ is known as ‘Chole Bhature’.